arensb/ansible-truenas/README.md

-# Ansible Collection - ooblick.truenas
+# Ansible Collection - arensb.truenas

 Control a TrueNAS box using its API.